kmeshavkin/rxmask/README.md

 ```

 ### Import `Parser` class and `onInput` function from imported `rxmask.js` file
-Create instance of `Parser` class and provide it to `onInput` function alongside with `input` object itself (it should accept basic, React or any other input as long as it's derived from <HTMLTextAreaElement> type).
+`npm i rxmask`, then create instance of `Parser` class and provide it to `onInput` function alongside with `input` object itself (it should accept basic, React or any other input as long as it's derived from <HTMLTextAreaElement> type).

 Typescript support (types file) is provided with package.

 ### Import just `Parser` class and provide it with required props yourself
 It's useful if you want to just parse value according to any mask, detached from any actual input element.

+In that case use `npm i rxmask`.

 Note that under the hood class stores previous value, so if you want to just parse string once, you need to reinitialize class every time and it will assume that previous value was empty string (this is subject to change along with options for class).